24 Fantastic Things to do in Basel, Switzerland

 Walk the Alt Stadt in Basel Switzerland

 To really enjoy what Basel has to offer, you must explore the old town on foot.
 There are many fantastic sites close to each other that are easy to miss when you’re in a car or when cycling.
-The Basel Munster Cathedral captures the soul of the city through its twin towers and red sandstone walls.
+A good example of this is The Basel Munster Cathedral, which captures the soul of the city through its twin towers and red sandstone walls.

-You’ll see the same architectural style when you visit the City Hall which must be older than 50 years.
+You’ll see the same architectural style when you visit the town hall, an iconic landmark in the Old Town.
 The beautiful drawings, its red façade, and the tower reflect the historical richness of Basel.

-Next to the City Hall, you’ll find Marktplatz where locals sell fresh fruit and vegetables.
-You can visit the many shops and boutiques in the Old Town which is built on two hills along the Rhine River.
-You can check out here the other amazing places which are worthwhile visiting in Basel.
+Next to the City Hall, you’ll find Marktplatz, where locals sell fresh fruit and vegetables.
+The Old Town, built on two hills along the Rhine River, has many shops and boutiques.
+You can also check out the other amazing places that are worthwhile visiting in Basel.

 3. Take a Weidling Tour